-- 1) An introduction to the general topic. - 2) A summary of the articles in your own words, including the question under investigation, the hypothesis being tested, the methods used, the findings, and the conclusions drawn by the authors.

-- 3) A comparison of the two articles, describing how the findings of one either support, conflict, or extend the findings of the other. - 4) A discussion of the merits and deficits of the articles, including suggested ways that the deficits could have been avoided.
+- 1) A brief introduction to the general topic. - 2) A summary of the articles in your own words, including the question under investigation, the hypothesis being tested, the methods used, the findings, and the conclusions drawn by the authors. - 3) A comparison of the two articles, describing how the findings of one either support, conflict, or extend the findings of the other. - 4) A discussion of the merits and deficits of the articles, including suggested ways that the deficits could have been avoided.
 For example, questions such as these should be addressed: Is the question an interesting one, and is it framed properly?
 Is the hypothesis valid and defensible?
 Are the methods appropriate to address the question?
 Are the findings clear and interpreted appropriately?
-Are the authors' conclusions warranted, given the findings? - 5) An overall assessment of the significance and quality of the contribution of the articles to the field of hormones and behavior and the specific topic addressed.
-Future directions for the research should be discussed.
+Are the authors' conclusions warranted, given the findings? - 5) An overall assessment of the significance and quality of the contribution of the articles to the field of Hormone and Behaviors. - 6) Future directions for the research should be discussed.
+Suggest a research study you would conduct if you were to take this research further.
+(This should include a clear well defined hypothesis and discussion of expected findings, but need not detail methods or analysis)

 In order to improve the quality of papers, and to provide you with experience editing, papers will be peer edited (optional).
-On the day that the paper is "due for editing", you will turn your paper in at the beginning of class.
+On the day that the paper is "due for editing", you will turn your paper in hardcopy at the beginning of class.
 At the end of class, you will be given someone else's paper to edit.
-You will have 2-5 days to edit the other student's paper, and then you will bring the paper to the class and return it to the student.
+You will have 2-5 days to edit the other student's paper, and then you will bring the paper to the next class and return it to the student.
 Your paper, meanwhile, will have been edited by someone else.
 You will then have a few more days to consider the corrections, incorporate those you think are good, revise the paper, and then turn in your "final version" of the paper AND the corrected original.
 Your grade on the paper will be based mainly on the final version, but your original will be considered too (10% points), in order to prevent sloppy first drafts.
 Your editing will also be evaluated (10% points), and you will receive points toward your final grade for it.
 Guidelines for editing will be available on Blackboard.